nubenetes/awesome-kubernetes/docs/devsecops.md

 - [infracloud.io: How to Secure Containers with Cosign and Distroless Images](https://www.infracloud.io/blogs/secure-containers-cosign-distroless-images/)
 - [appvia.io: Tutorial: Keyless Sign and Verify Your Container Images With Cosign](https://www.appvia.io/blog/tutorial-keyless-sign-and-verify-your-container-images)
 - [==github.blog: Safeguard your containers with new container signing capability in GitHub Actions (cosign)==](https://github.blog/2021-12-06-safeguard-container-signing-capability-actions/)
+- [chrisns/cosign-keyless-demo: Cosign Keyless GitHub Action Demo](https://github.com/chrisns/cosign-keyless-demo) Proof of concept that uses cosign and GitHub's in built OIDC for actions to sign container images, providing a proof that what is in the registry came from your GitHub action.

 ## GitHub security
 - [GitHub security: what does it take to protect your company from credentials leaking on GitHub? 🌟](https://blog.gitguardian.com/github-security/)